jonnonz1/nz-statute-book/acts/public/1962/transport-act-1962.md

     (ii) If the insurance company, in any other claims year or claims years, has made or makes any payments into the Fund pursuant to paragraph (a) of this subsection, an amount not greater than 2 ½ percent of the premium income for the claims year to which the statement relates shall be paid to the insurance company from any amount derived from those payments and for the time being held in the Fund.
 (4) If in any claims year the amount in the Fund is insufficient to meet in full the payments to be made thereout under subsection (3) of this section, payment for that year shall be made to each insurance company in the proportion which its claim bears to the total claims made.
 If subsequently, after meeting the claims in any other year, there is a credit balance in the Fund, that balance shall be applied so far as it is available to meet underpayments in previous claims years in chronological order.
 (4A) Without in any way derogating from the provisions of this section, where all claims incurred by an insurance company in respect of a claims year have not been finally settled, or determined by a Court of competent jurisdiction, but the payments already made in respect of that year by the company exceed the income of the company in respect of that year,—Any amount paid to the company from the Fund pursuant to paragraph (b) of this subsection shall be taken into account in any later statement under this section relating to that year.
-  (a) The company may submit to the Director an audited statement setting out its income and the payments already made by it in respect of that year; and
+  (a) The company may submit to the Agency an audited statement setting out its income and the payments already made by it in respect of that year; and
-  (b) There shall be paid from the Fund to the company such part (if any) of the excess of payments over income disclosed in the statement as the Director, in his absolute discretion, determines.
+  (b) There shall be paid from the Fund to the company such part (if any) of the excess of payments over income disclosed in the statement as the Agency, in its absolute discretion, determines.
 (5) This section shall apply to every insurance company to which this Part of this Act applies, and to every claims year notwithstanding that any insurance company has paid all amounts for which it is liable in respect of that claims year before the 1st day of April 1974.

-### 90Q Director may inspect accounts
+### 90Q Agency may inspect accounts
-The Director may from time to time inspect the accounts relating to any claims year of any insurance company to which this Part of this Act applies, and the insurance company shall make available to the Director all accounts and documents required by him for the inspection.
+The Agency may from time to time inspect the accounts relating to any claims year of any insurance company to which this Part of this Act applies, and the insurance company shall make available to the Agency all accounts and documents required by him for the inspection.

 ### 90R Vesting of Motor Vehicles (Third-party Risks) Indemnity Fund in Accident Compensation Corporation
 (1) All money and investments standing to the credit of the Fund are hereby vested in the Accident Compensation Corporation (constituted under the Accident Compensation Act 1972 and continued under the Accident Compensation Act 1982), subject to all liabilities and charges affecting that money and those investments.